A Changing EMEA Landscape Influences Talent Practices and Strategic Workforce Planning

 Procurement and HR: How are Companies Adjusting Their Strategic Workforce Planning to New Developments?

 Is the prospect of a more forward-thinking workforce strategy real or just wishful thinking?
-In late 2020, AGS partnered with Procurement Heads to develop a report exploring priorities within the HR category.
-AGS Program Executive Becca Sil points out that many of the report findings underscore the current realities for procurement leaders across industries as they address demands of engaging employee talent and contingent labor as part of their strategic thinking.
+AGS partnered with Procurement Heads to develop a report exploring priorities within the HR category.
+Many of the report findings underscore the current realities for procurement leaders across industries as they address demands of engaging employee talent and contingent labour as part of their strategic thinking.
 In particular, the use of technology and the increasing focus on contingent talent acquisition outsourcing are top-of-mind trends in engaging the workforce and aligning their planning to new conditions.

 Navigating EMEA Challenges: A Clear View Will Be Essential to Effective Strategic Workforce Planning